benoit-liquet/COMBSS-R-VIGNETTE/Low_dimensional_example.md

 Load functions useful for running COMBSS
 -------------------------------
 [Sarat: Is this the correct path for users loading the file directly from github?
 Or mention that they have to download this file into the working directory.]
-[Houying: My preference is to ask the end-user to download this function.
-We can list code here and also include a link to download the function (Function-for-combss-github.R) directly. ]
+[Houying: When git clone or download the as a zip file, the function is in the folder. ]

 ``` r
 source("Function-for-combss-github.R")